sdvickers98/picoCTF-2019-Walkthrough/cryptography/#13 - b00tl3gRSA3.md

 print(flag)
 ```

-Remember, you're flag will be unique to you, but it should follow the format below with the X's replaced with random numbers.
+Remember, you're flag will be unique to you, but it should follow the format below with the X's replaced with random characters.
 <details>
   <summary>Flag:</summary>
-  picoCTF{too_many_fact0rs_7187489}
+  picoCTF{too_many_fact0rs_XXXXXXX}
 </details>

 [Return to Cryptography](https://github.com/sdvickers98/picoCTF-2019-Walkthrough/blob/master/cryptography/%230%20-%20Cryptography%20Home%20Page.md)